adrienjoly/adrienjoly.github.io/pro/index.md

 My name is Adrien Joly (_he/him_), based in Paris, France (CET).

-Software engineer since 2006, I have worked mainly with start-up companies.
+I help development teams produce software that is both **durable and useful**, by bringing a **continuous improvement** mindset on technical and collaboration practices, including on **legacy code**.

-I care about producing software that is both durable and useful, by aligning and retrospecting regularly with technical and functional collaborators.
+My approach consists of making myself dispensable and making teams **autonomous** as soon as possible.
+I continuously transfer my know-how, lead by example and make sure that teams integrate the right habits, so they can apply them autonomously, for the long run.

 On this page, I share the types of services I can provide to your business, my background, values and availability.